JuliaPOMDP/POMDPs.jl/docs/src/faq.md

 ## How do I save my policies?

-We reccomend using [JLD](https://github.com/JuliaIO/JLD.jl) to save the whole policy object.
-This is the simplest, and failry efficient way to save Julia objects.
+We recommend using [JLD](https://github.com/JuliaIO/JLD.jl) to save the whole policy object.
+This is the simplest, and fairly efficient way to save Julia objects.
 JLD uses HDF5 format underneath.
 If you've already computed a policy, you can simply run:

 ```julia